ArturMartini/envconfig/README.md

 func main() {
     //Process read a config file and this file can
-    //have some metadata to envconfig execute validation envconfig.Initialize("your_path_config_file.json")
+    //have some metadata to envconfig execute validation
+    //or you can pass metadata as code with Configuration struct in initialize func envconfig.Initialize("your_path_config_file.json", nil)
     doSomething(envconfig.GetStr("key"))
 }